-Brent Pease, who spent the 2006 through 2011 season on Chris Petersen's Boise State staff, reunites with Petersen as the Huskies' wide receivers coach in 2014.
+Brent Pease, who spent the 2006 through 2011 seasons on Chris Petersen's Boise State staff, reunited with Petersen as the Huskies' wide receivers coach in 2014.
 In 2015, he's back for a second season in that same capacity.

-Pease, a 23-year coaching veteran, most recently, prior to coming to Seattle, spent the 2012 and 2013 seasons as the offensive coordinator and quarterbacks coach at Florida, the same position he held at Boise State in 2011.
+Pease, a 24-year coaching veteran, most recently, prior to coming to Seattle, spent the 2012 and 2013 seasons as the offensive coordinator and quarterbacks coach at Florida, the same position he held at Boise State in 2011.
 He was also the Broncos' wide receivers coach for the five seasons before that.

 A Pacific Northwest native, Pease was born in Moscow, Idaho, and attended Mountain Home (Idaho) High School, where his father was head football coach.
 After high school, he went to Walla Walla (Wash.)
 Community College, starting the 1984 season.
 He transferred to Montana in 1985 and started at QB for the Grizzlies in 1986.

 Pease was drafted by the Vikings in the 11th round of the 1987 NFL Draft.
 He went on to play for the Houston Oilers (spending time as a backup to Husky legend Warren Moon) and also played for the Birmingham Fire and the New York/New Jersey Knights in the World League.

 Pease began his coaching career at Montana in 1991, spending five seasons there coaching QBs, running backs and receivers during his time in Missoula.
 In 1995, the Griz won the NCAA Division I-AA championship, led by quarterback Dave Dickenson, the winner of the Walter Payton Trophy and Big Sky MVP.

 In 1996, Pease was promoted to offensive coordinator, a position he held from for three seasons.